iTwin/itwinjs-core/docs/learning/ECSqlReference/CASE.md

 ## Limitations

-Only primitive type can be used with WHEN, THEN and ELSE.
-Primitive does not include p2d, p3d, IGeometery and NavigationProperties.
+Only primitive types can be used with WHEN, THEN and ELSE.
+This does not include p2d, p3d, IGeometery and NavigationProperties.
 You can still use sub-queries that return single column and pretty much any SQL expressions.

 ## Example